Logan200419/CRUD/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To run this application you must move into frontend and backend folders and manually install node modules.
+To run this application you must:
+1. Move into frontend and backend folders and manually install node modules.
+2. While being in the frontend folder run "npm start"
+3. While being in the backend folder run "node index.js"

 ## Available Scripts